Timeline for Applicants

 - Complete the online application and pay the application fee by the due date.

-All application material are due to the MGC Program to be considered for fall enrollment.
+All applications and supporting documentation are due to the MGC Program to be considered for fall enrollment.

 Applicants will receive an invitation to participate in an interview with the MGC Program by the first week in February.
 Interviews are typically held the last week in February and the first 2 weeks in March.